bumbac/dmf2/IMPLEMENTATION_PLAN.md

 - Richer permission policies by stage, path, or command patterns
 - Resume behavior for existing sessions and tasks
 - Dedicated tables for stage runs and task lineage
-- A reliable example workflow path that reads `data/example/migration-clean/input` and writes real Oracle migration output files
+- A canonical example workflow output contract, such as writing final generated files under `data/example/migration-clean/output`
 - Validator guidance and evaluator evidence strong enough for the SQL-to-Oracle example to produce inspectable outputs and let the validator determine goal completion from grounded inspection rather than rigid file checks
 - Evaluator evidence and prompts strong enough to reject stages that only inspect files shallowly without producing or validating meaningful deliverables
-- Output file conventions for generated example results
+- Strict read-only command enforcement for planner and reviewer shell usage
 - A dedicated artifact-loading tool or richer artifact retrieval API beyond persisted file references in prompt context
 - A real schema migration path for existing PostgreSQL databases instead of relying on `create_all()` for fresh databases only